How to parent a threenager

 Me: Tristan let’s get dressed and go to gym

-Tristan: I was to swim at gym
+Tristan: I want to swim at gym

 Me: Not today baby as we have to come straight home for a meeting